0xpolarzero/0xpolarzero/README.md

 I'm up for any opportunity that will allow me to grow my skills, collaborate, and help with anything I've learned so far!

-I'm a french student, I got a Master's Degree in Music Production and I wrote a research paper on the applications of immersive audio in new technologies related to virtual spaces, such as the "Metaverse".
+I'm a french student, I'm doing a Master's Degree in Music Production and writing a research paper on the applications of immersive audio in new technologies related to virtual spaces, such as the "Metaverse".

 💬 You can reach me on <a href="https://twitter.com/0xpolarzero">Twitter</a>.
 Feel free to ask me about anything!